ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     }
 ```

-With those 2 methods in place, it's now time to add some tests.
+With these two methods in place, it's now time to add some tests.

 Create file `tests/Matrix.cpp` and add the following code to it: